 Learn how to configure your WooCommerce shop to send e-commerce events to the data layer.
-Using this, you can set up your e-commerce shop performance in Google Analytics or Looker Studio.
+You can set up your e-commerce shop performance in Google Analytics or Looker Studio.

 You’ve set up Google Analytics on your website to receive user behavior data and website events.
-Some of these events are understood correctly and shown to you in reports by GA4.
-But a lot more has to be configured for Google Analytics to be able to understand website events.
+Some of these events are understood correctly and are shown to you in GA4 reports.
+However, a lot more has to be configured for Google Analytics to understand website events.

 For this, your website should send information on user activity in a bucket called the data layer.